 - If you’re working and are feeling well, it’s OK to keep working.
 But working less may help you have more energy.

 - Plan your daily activities.
-Pick the things you need or really want to do and do them when you have the most energy.
-For example, you may go to work but not do housework or watch your child’s sports event but not go out to dinner.
+Pick the things you need or really want to do.
+Do them when you have the most energy.
+For example, you may choose to go to work but not do housework.
+You may choose to watch your child’s after-school event but not go out to dinner.

 - Plan time to rest or take short (10- to 15-minute) naps during the day, especially when you feel more tired.